-Australia and the United States continue to cooperate globally to combat terrorism and proliferation, both bilaterally and in partnership with other countries and institutions.
+Australia and the United States continue to cooperate globally to combat terrorism and proliferation of weapons of mass destruction, both bilaterally and in partnership with other countries and institutions.
 Australia believes the sustained engagement of the United States in the Asia Pacific provides support for regional stability and prosperity.
-Australia and the United States will continue to work with regional partners to maintain a stable and secure Asia Pacific region.
-They are also committed to working together to help shape international norms to advance vital shared interests in the domains of sea, airspace and outer space as well as to advance important matters related to cybersecurity.
+They are also committed to working together to help shape international norms to advance vital shared interests in the domains of sea, airspace and outer space, as well as to advance important matters related to cybersecurity.

 Further information about the defence relationship is available on the Department of Defence website.

 The Australia-United States Ministerial (AUSMIN) Consultations are held between foreign and defence ministers on a regular basis and are hosted alternately by Australia and the United States.
-AUSMIN was last held in San Francisco on 15 September 2011 and was hosted by US Secretary of State Hillary Clinton and US Secretary of Defense Leon Panetta and attended by then Minister for Foreign Affairs Kevin Rudd and the Minister for Defence Stephen Smith.
-The 2011 AUSMIN confirmed the enduring value of the Australia-US Alliance and its adaptability in meeting contemporary and evolving strategic challenges.
-Key issues of discussion and outcomes from AUSMIN 2011 are outlined in the Joint Communiqué.
-Australia will host the next AUSMIN during the second half of 2012.
+AUSMIN was last held in Washington on 20 November 2013 and was co-hosted by Secretary of State John Kerry and Secretary of Defense Chuck Hagel.
+The Australian delegation was led by the Foreign Minister Julie Bishop and the Defence Minister David Johnston.
+AUSMIN 2013 confirmed the enduring value of the Australia-US Alliance and its adaptability in meeting contemporary and evolving strategic challenges.
+Key issues of discussion and outcomes from AUSMIN 2013 are outlined in the Joint Communiqué.
+Australia offered to host the next AUSMIN meeting in 2014.

 Trade, investment and economic overview

-The United States is by far the world's largest economy.
-US GDP was estimated at over US$15 trillion in 2011 and represented around one quarter of global GDP.
+The United States is the world's largest economy.
+US GDP (nominal) was estimated at nearly US$17 trillion in 2013 or around 25 per cent of global GDP.
 The United States is a major driver of the global economy and a world leader in terms of international trade and investment, research and development expenditure, stock market capitalisation and its share of large global corporations.
 Information about the US economy and economic outlook is widely available and constantly updated.
-The latest official economic indicators are available at the US Census Bureau and the US Bureau of Labour Statistics.
+The latest official economic indicators are available at the US Census Bureau and the US Bureau of Labor Statistics.

-The United States is Australia's most important economic partner country (when goods, services and investment are combined).
-In 2011, it was our third largest two-way trading partner in goods and services with two-way goods and services trade worth $54 billion.
-The United States is also our largest two-way investment partner, with two-way investment stock reaching almost A$1 trillion in December 2011.
+The United States is Australia's most important economic partner country (when both goods and services trade, as well as investment stock are considered).
+In 2013, it was our third largest two-way trading partner in goods and services, with two-way goods and services trade worth almost $55 billion.
+The United States is also our largest two-way investment partner, with the two-way investment stock reaching over $1.1 trillion in December 2013.

 The Australia-United States Free Trade Agreement (AUSFTA) entered into force on 1 January 2005.
 Upon AUSFTA's entry into force, more than 97 per cent of Australia's non-agricultural exports to the United States (excluding textiles and clothing) became duty free and two-thirds of agricultural tariff lines went to zero.
 Under AUSFTA, for the first time, Australian companies have access to the federal government procurement market in the United States and the government procurement markets of 31 US states.
-Since AUSFTA entered into force, bilateral trade has grown by over 30 per cent.
+Since AUSFTA entered into force, bilateral trade has grown by around one third.

 Australia and the United States have a shared record of working together closely to promote global trade liberalisation for over 50 years.
 Australia and the United States worked closely in establishing the G20, and work together in global and regional trade and economic fora, including the World Trade Organization and the Asia-Pacific Economic Cooperation (APEC) forum.
 Australia and the United States are also negotiating the Trans Pacific Partnership Agreement (a regional free trade arrangement between Asia-Pacific countries).